-Based on existing tribal compacts between Washington State and tribal governments, the process of creating a tribal compact for tribes to join LEOFF Plan 2 would likely start with the tribe expressing their interest in joining LEOFF Plan 2 to the State.
-The tribe would then meet with the state to discuss a compact, which should include discussing their goals, the general terms of the compact, and the waiver of sovereign rights.
+The process of creating a tribal compact for tribes to join LEOFF Plan 2 would start with the tribe expressing their interest in joining LEOFF Plan 2 to the State.
+The tribe would then meet with the State to discuss a compact, which should include discussing their goals, the general terms of the compact, and the waiver of sovereign rights.
 After the initial discussion, the drafting of the compact would begin.

-Most tribal compacts with the state (i.e. Gaming Compacts, Cigarette Compacts, and Marijuana Compacts) rely on the use of templates, to ensure a consistent and efficient process.
+Most tribal compacts with the State rely on the use of templates, to ensure a consistent and efficient process.
 It may be useful to have a compact template created for all tribes to use.
 This would enable tribes to make their compacts unique to their own wants and needs, while maintaining a similar structure to the other tribes.

 Once a compact draft has been made, the tribe and the State will work together to edit and make recommendations.
-After the final compact language is agreed upon, the compact becomes official when it receives all required signatures of approval.
+After the final compact language is agreed upon, the compact becomes official when it receives all required signatures of approval, which must include the Governor and tribal chair, or designee.
+In addition to the Governor's signature, the State may also want to consider having the Director of DRS sign the agreement as well.

-If tribal police departments are made eligible to join LEOFF Plan 2, then the retirement compacts should include the following:
+If tribal police departments are made eligible to join LEOFF Plan 2, then the retirement compacts should include at a minimum the following:

-- Acknowledgment by the tribal police department that it affirmatively chooses to participate in LEOFF Plan 2. - Evidence that the person or persons who sign the compact on behalf of a tribe have authority under tribal or community law to bind the tribe to all provisions in the compact, including any waiver of sovereign immunity. - Agreement by the tribal police department that it meets the definition of a LEOFF Plan 2 employer as defined in RCW 41.26.030. - Agreement by the tribal police department to adhere to all reporting, contribution, and auditing requirements and rules as defined in Chapter 41.26 RCW. - Agreement by the tribe to a limited waiver of sovereign immunity and consent to the jurisdiction of the Washington state courts for the purpose of enforcing the reporting, contribution, and auditing requirements defined in Chapter 41.26 RCW.
+- Acknowledgment by the tribal police department that it affirmatively chooses to participate in LEOFF Plan 2. - Evidence that the person or persons who sign the compact on behalf of a tribe have authority under tribal or community law to bind the tribe to all provisions in the compact, including any waiver of sovereign immunity. - Agreement by the tribe that the tribal police department meets the definition of a LEOFF Plan 2 employer as defined in RCW 41.26.030. - Agreement by the tribe that it will adhere to all reporting, contribution, and auditing requirements and rules as defined in Chapter 41.26 RCW.

+- Agreement by the tribe to a limited waiver of sovereign immunity and consent to the jurisdiction of the Washington state courts for the purpose of enforcing the reporting, contribution, and auditing requirements defined in chapter 41.26 RCW. - Agreement by the tribe to withdrawal procedures and liability.

-Below are some questions tribes and the state should consider before drafting the compact:
+Below are some questions tribes and the State should consider before drafting the compact:

-- Who should represent the tribe in the LEOFF Plan 2 tribal compact process? - Who should represent the state in the LEOFF Plan 2 tribal compact process? - Who will need to sign the final compacts for the state and for the tribe? - What would be the ongoing costs to the tribe? - Should the tribe be required to complete an actuarial survey to have a full understanding of the costs associated with membership? - How would this affect LEOFF Plan 2 retirees currently working for the tribe? - How will this affect officers who have already been working for the tribe for many years? - What sovereign rights is the tribe giving up?
+- Who should represent the tribe in the LEOFF Plan 2 tribal compact process? - Who should represent the State in the LEOFF Plan 2 tribal compact process? - Who will need to sign the final compacts for the State and for the tribe? - What are the ongoing costs to the tribe? - How would this affect LEOFF Plan 2 retirees currently employed by the tribe? - How would this affect retirees from other Washington State pension plans employed by the tribe? - How will this affect officers who have already been working for the tribe for many vears? - What sovereign rights is the tribe giving up?